JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 The impious and the indiscriminating never possess it.
 They may claim that they do, but they are burning with worldly love.
 The blind unbeliever is never acceptable.
-In this age salvation 1s obtained through God’s name, Which a few obtain by pondering on the Guru’s instruction.
+In this age salvation is obtained through God’s name, Which a few obtain by pondering on the Guru’s instruction.
 Such are saved themselves and save all their families.
 In this kal age there is no work of devotion _equal to the repetition of the Name_.